 For five consecutive years, Lacy has photographed the winners of the INTEX awards.
-The honor is presented by the Architectural Contractors Association, a group of skilled contractors specializing in drywall, ceiling, flooring and EIFS applications.

-Recently, Real Smart Marketing was commissioned Denn-Co by Construction to develop a new marketing program.
+The honor is presented by the Architectural Contractors Association, a group of skilled contractors specializing in drywall, ceiling, flooring and EIFS applications. customer and our marketing services advance," he said.
+"Even more important was that through each step we kept the overall goals of the client as our target."
+Recently, Real Smart Marketing was commissioned by Denn-Co Construction to develop a new marketing program.
 Part of the plan Lacy developed was the very effective series of ads currently running in CAM Magazine.
 "Yes, it is ironic that the CAM Magazine ads contain no photographs," he said.
 "However, we believe that this was the best method to present the client to the magazine's readers."
 Denn-Co Construction has also contracted Real Smart Marketing to develop a promotional brochure and the company's website.

-MARKETING THE PLAN

-As his marketing and design skills have developed, Lacy has delved deeply into computer technology and digital photography to discover more creative ways to join text and image.
+MARKETING THE PLAN As his marketing and design skills have developed, Lacy has delved deeply into computer technology and digital photography to discover more creative ways to join text and image.
 This digital convergence continues today.
 These investments in technology have allowed the company to offer more options to its clients, because it now can do more work in-house.
 The Michigan design and construction industry has reacted quickly to the services offered by Real Smart Marketing.
 "Over 100 companies have given us the challenge of finding and implementing programs to meet their marketing goals," said Lacy.
-"Many began by visiting our website, www.Proshooter. com."
+"Many began by visiting our website, www.Proshooter.com."